vincentleeuwen/bookshelf/README.md

 # Bookshelf Project

 ## Bookshelf is small online solution for sorting books you are reading, want to or have read.
-Created with React.js
+Created with React.js.
+This project is created as a part of Udacity React, Redux, React Native Nanodegree course.

 ### Features: